aimms/documentation/general-library/getting-started.rst

    :scale: 50
    :align: center

-The library is now deleted.
+The library is now deleted from the model.
 If you have used any of the functions from a deleted library in a procedure these will give an error during execution.